Rhino9139/hex_realms/README.md

 ### Notes
 The extra logic is an 'accepted disadvantage' because it results in code that is easier to debug.
 The size of logic scripts is also less of a disadvantage than normal in this case because of the nature of the code in the script.
 This is due to the fact that these logic scripts mostly just connect and emit signals with intuitive names, have minimal nested funcitions, and no extra complex logic.
 This is not the case for some of the game objects like the road hotspot object.
 The road hotspot contains code that not only controls its visual for hover and building, but also the max length algorithm that, while not the most complex, is argueably much harder to follow.
 This results in a shorter script that is harder to debug and refactor than any logic script.
 The multiple logic nodes is currently a pain point that needs more work to figure out a better structure.

+## ⛓️‍💥 Variations From Standards
+- Signals
+	- Signals are generally named with past tense verbs as they are emitted on triggers and other objects respond.
+Since this flow is split, only the HEADER*_START signals are past tense.
+The HEADER*_END signals are present tense as they are commands from the logic nodes.
+ 	- Signals are also usually used to signal up to an ancestor node.
+I've also used signals to "Signal Down" to maintain the loose coupling and avoid passing node references to the logic nodes.
+    - Signal connected callables: A function connected to a signal commonly follows the pattern "_on_*signal_name*".
+This game uses the pattern "_*signal_name*" for the "*HEADER*_END" connected signals for more differentiation.
+    - Imported assets like blender files generally go into the "/addons" folder but I keep a separate "/imports" for easier navigation as navigating to plugins is vary rarely needed.
+    - Underscores as a prefix for variables is often used to denote a private variable.
+Due to the use of signals, calling properties on other nodes is very rare.
+Instead, underscores are used for constants, and uppercase is used for static variables and constants.
+    -